Chainscript/chainscript-js/README.md

 console.log(value); // My Document
 ```

+#### Chainscript#set(path, value)

+Sets the value of a key at the specified path.
+Returns a new instance of
+`Chainscript` if immutable, otherwise returns the instance.

 #### Chainscript#snapshot()

 Adds a `snapshot` command to a script.
 Returns a new instance of `Chainscript`